vegasuay/DesignPatterns/DecoratorPattern/README.md

 <h2>Definition</h2>

-The Decorator Pattern attaches additional responsibilities to an object dynamically.
+<b>The Decorator Pattern</b> attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

 <br />